Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Tips to achieve this sales objective:

-7. Shorten deal closure time/ sales cycle
+7. Shorten deal closure time/sales cycle

 A lengthier sales cycle indicates longer time spent closing deals and delayed revenue for your organization.
+This can result in prospects exploring more options in the market, leading to walkaways from deals.

 Sales objective example: